 Item 1.
-Rescind 283-Chapter 27 and adopt the following new chapter in lieu thereof:
+Rescind 283-Chapter 31 and adopt the following new chapter in lieu thereof:

+CHAPTER 31

-CHAPTER 27 RURAL VETERINARIAN LOAN REPAYMENT PROGRAM
+MENTAL HEALTH PROFESSIONAL LOAN REPAYMENT PROGRAM

-283-27.1(256) Definitions.
+283-31.1(256) Definitions.

-"Eligible applicant" means an individual who meets the criteria of Iowa Code sections 256.226(3) and 256.226(4), agrees to sign a program agreement, agrees to begin employment under the obligation within one year of signing a program agreement, and agrees to complete the obligation.
+"Eligible applicant" means an individual who is a mental health professional or agrees to become a mental health professional, agrees to sign a program agreement, and agrees to complete the obligation.
 The eligible applicant completes applications on or before the date established by the commission and does not meet a condition in 283 - subrule 10.3(1).

 - 1. The program agreement specifies the obligation and other details pertaining to the program. - 2.
-The obligation is considered fulfilled or may be postponed pursuant to Iowa Code section 256.226(9).
+The obligation is fulfilled by assessing and diagnosing mental health needs and problems and providing mental health counseling services to clients, individually or in groups, in eligible practice areas on a full-time basis for five consecutive years or on a part-time basis for seven consecutive years.
+Progression towards completion of the obligation is verified annually.
 Progression towards completion of the obligation is verified annually.